NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 This functions well enough.
 However, it would be nice if there was a way to have a single syntax that could initialize both.
 We know that making `vv.emplace_back(1, 2)` call the `initializer_list` constructor is a complete non-starter, as it breaks backwards compatibility (this example uses 2 elements specifically to demonstrate this).
 Therefore, we could entertain the second possibility: somehow make `va.emplace_back({l: 1, 2})` invoke aggregate initialization.

-It is generally unworkable to make a runtime-sized type like `initializer_list` directly interface with a compiler construct like an aggregate.
+It is generally unworkable to make a runtime-sized type like `initializer_list` directly interface with a compile-time construct like an aggregate.
 The interaction of runtime-sized initialization along with default member initializers in aggregates makes the resulting code rather sub-optimal.

 We do have one advantage: `{l: stuff}` is a new piece of syntax.
 As such, we are free to give it new rules.